ElliotMebane/IsochronicToneGenerator/README.md

 *IsomodEnvelope.ny*
 Allows traditional envelope settings (attack, decay, sustain, release)

+The included audio sample is 4 sequenced samples that match the screenshot of Audacity:
+* 440Hz for 5 seconds.
+* IsomodExtended for 5 seconds.
+Equal fade-in and fade-out times of the original plugin.
+* IsomodInOut for 5 seconds.
+Different fade-in and fade-out times.
+* IsomodEnvelope for 5 seconds.
+Attack/Decay/Sustain/Release envelope segments.

 Blog post from Brian Slartsani's blog The Dynamic State and does a good job of describing how to use the original Isochronic Modulator plugin.
 (https://thedynamicstate.wordpress.com/2016/12/24/creating-isochronic-tones-with-audacity/)